This easy mushroom free vegan lentil wellington recipe will be the perfect centerpiece for your holidays.

 - Brush the entire loaf that is visible with dijon mustard.

 - For sealing the puff pastry.
 Pick 1.Optional 1: Brush the sides of the pastry with dairy free milk.
 Roll up the puff pastry and cut off excess pieces.
 Making slits for air pockets in the top.
-Optional 2: Cut 1 inch strips on either side of the loaf on the longest sides, brush with dari free milk, and criss cross strips on either side.
+Optional 2: Cut 1 inch strips on either side of the loaf on the longest sides, brush with dairy free milk, and criss cross strips on either side.
 Tuck the ends up and seal cutting off any excess*see video for visual

 - Brush the entire pastry with melted vegan butter.